Skip to content

 Why keto weight loss stalls

-• Calories still rule.
-When calories and protein are matched, low-carb and low-fat diets tend to yield similar weight loss—so the winning diet is the one you can stick with.
-PMC
+• Calories still matter.
+When calories and protein are matched, research shows low-carb and low-fat diets tend to produce similar weight loss over time.
+Ultimately, the best approach is the one you can stick with long-term.
+(PMC)

 How Keto Changes Your Body (and Why That Matters for Fat Loss)